celador/ForceCode/README.md

 ## Change Log

+* 3.6.2
+    * Test methods can now be ran by hovering over @isTest and testMethod, then clicking the link that it gives in the hover to run the test!
+Sorry for the changes, but this is the way tests will be run from now on.
+    * Fix saving lightning component parts (basically any part(javascript, css, etc..) that wasn't the component itself)
 * 3.6.1
     * Fix ForceCode execution of apex test classes since v43.11.0 of the Salesforce extensions broke it.
 Now, in order to run apex test with forcecode you need to CTRL + click on @isTest or testMethod!
 Clicking on Run tests will throw an erro without the CLI installed so I had to make my own, enjoy!!
 * 3.6.0